wpwupingwp/OGU/README.md

     Ask BarcodeFinder to only query sequences in the RefSeq database.
     [RefSeq](https://www.ncbi.nlm.nih.gov/refseq/about/) is considered to be
-    of higher quality than the other sequences in Genbank.
+    of higher quality than the other sequences in GenBank.

     If the user set this option, "-min_seq" and "-max_seq" will be removed to set no limit on the sequence length.
 If the user really wants to set a